docksal/docksal/docs/drude-env-setup.md

 ## Directory structure

-Drude expects a particular [directory structure](/docs/directory-structure.md).
+All your Drude projects should be located **under current user's home folder**.
-Please review it before proceeding with the setup.
+Drude recommends a particular [directory structure](/docs/directory-structure.md).

 ## Windows only